MicrosoftDocs/sdk-api/sdk-api-src/content/wslapi/index.md

 ## -description

-This header is used by Windows Subsystem for Linux.
+This header is used by wsl.
 For more information, see:

 - [Windows Subsystem for Linux](../_wsl/index.md)